eficode-academy/helm-katas/helm-chart-with-parameters.md

   repository: releasepraqma/sentences
   tag: latest
 ```

 > :bulb: The structure of the yaml file defines the scope of the values.
 > So to reference the replicas key, we would prefix it with the parent key, sentences: `sentence.replicas` and in the full helm object notation: `.Values.sentence.replicas`, just like we did above.

 **Render the Template with the Values File**

-Now let's try to render the sentences deployment again using the values from `values.yaml`:
+- Render the sentences deployment again using the values from `values.yaml`:

 ```sh
 $ helm template sentence-app --show-only templates/sentences-deployment.yaml